 Types of ruins: An old water bottling plant

-Pymatuning State Park in Crawford County has more than 17,000 acres, including seven miles of hiking and biking trails — some of which lead to an abandoned campground and a railroad grade.
-Follow the multi-use Spillway Trail to check out the railroad or go down the Fries Road Trail to explore the abandoned buildings and beach at the Tuttle Point campground, which closed in 2010.
+Pymatuning State Park has more than 17,000 acres, including seven miles of hiking and biking trails — some of which lead to an abandoned campground and a railroad grade.
+Follow the multi-use Spillway Trail to check out the railroad or go down Fries Road to explore the abandoned buildings and beach at the Tuttle Point campground, which closed in 2010.

 Types of ruins: Thousand Steps, old dinkey grades, and an abandoned quarry operation